 Background pattern

-About the medication
+About the medicine

 Introduction

-Metamizol Normon 500mg/mloral drops in solution EFG
+Metamizol Normon 500mg/mloral drops in EFG solution

 Metamizol sodium monohydrate

-You should stop taking this medicine and contact your doctor immediately if you experience any of the following symptoms: fever, chills, sore throat, painful sores in your nose, mouth, and throat, or in the genital or anal area.
+You should stop taking this medicine and contact your doctor immediately if you experience any of the following symptoms: fever, chills, sore throat, or painful sores in your nose, mouth, and throat, or in the genital or anal area.

-Read this prospect carefully before starting to take this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medicine, as it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any questions, ask your doctor or pharmacist.

-• This medicine has been prescribed only for you, and you should not give it to others who have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they do not appear in this prospect.
+• If you experience side effects, ask your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

 1. What is Metamizol Normon and what is it used for